Tarunraj0899/Blinkit-Data-Analysis-Dashboard/README.md

-# Blinkit-Data-Analysis-Dashboard
-I developed a Power BI dashboard for Blinkit to analyze sales, outlet performance, and product insights.
-The project involved data cleaning, transformation using Power Query, and DAX for calculated metrics.
-Key KPIs like total sales, average sales, and item counts are visualized with interactive filters for insights.
+#Blinkit-Sales-Analysis (Interactive Dashboard Creation using Power BI
+##Project Objective
+The Blinkit team aims to analyze their sales performance for improved decision-making.
+This dashboard provides insights into total sales, outlet performance, and product trends, enabling Blinkit's management to understand customer behavior and boost sales in upcoming years.